headjoe3/Rocrastinate/docs/1-4-component-types.md

 function MyDecorator:constructor(wrapped, [props])
 ```

-In the next tutorial, we'll revisit the Maid concept that was mentioned in a previous tutorial, but not explained in depth
+In the next tutorial, we'll revisit the Maid concept that was mentioned in a previous tutorial, but not explained in complete depth

 ---